jkornelsen/team_progress/README.md

 ## Suggestions for Playing

-- For dynamic role-playing scenarios such as **Dating,** track the narrative in a separate markdown document, optionally enhanced by AI.
+- For the **Dating** scenario, track the narrative in a separate markdown document, optionally enhanced by AI.

 - Anytime the story calls for a value that isn't handled automatically, go ahead and make the change in settings—don't worry that you might be bypassing the "official" game.